liuliu0510/AwesomeCampSite/README.md

 * Use campground model inside of our routes

 ## Show Page
-* Review the RESTful routes we've seen so far
-* Add description to our campground model
+* Add description to the campground model
-* Show db.collection.drop()
 * Add a show route/template

 ## Refactor Mongoose Code
 * Create a models directory
 * Use module.exports
-* Require everything correctly!

 ## Add Seeds File
 * Add a seeds.js file
 * Run the seeds file every time the server starts

 ## Add the Comment model!
-* Make our errors go away!
+* Make errors go away!
 * Display comments on campground show page

 ## Comment New/Create